Château d'Amboise: Origins

 The Château d'Amboise was built on a spur above the river Loire.
-The strategic qualities of the site were recognised before the medieval construction of the castle, and a Gallic oppidum was built there.
-In the late 9th century Ingelgarius was made viscount of Orléans and through his mother was related to Hugh the Abbot, tutors to the French kings.
-Ingelgarius married Adelais, a member of a prominent family (a bishop and archbishop were her uncles) who controlled Château d'Amboise.
-He was later made Count of the Angevins and his rise can be attributed to his political connections and reputation as a soldier.
-Château d'Amboise would pass through Ingelgarius and Adelais' heirs, and he was succeeded by their son, Fulk the Red.
+The strategic qualities of the site were recognised before the medieval construction of the Château, a Gallic oppidum previously occupied the site.
+In the late 9th century Ingelger was made viscount of Orléans, and through his mother was related to Hugh the Abbot, tutors to the French kings.
+Ingelgarius married Adelais of Amboise, a member of a prominent family (a bishop and archbishop were her uncles) who controlled Château d'Amboise.
+He was later made Count of Anjou his rise can be attributed to his political connections and reputation as a soldier.
+The Château d'Amboise would pass through Ingelger and Adelais' heirs, he was succeeded by their son, Fulk the Red.
 As Fulk the Red expanded his territory, Amboise, Loches, and Villentrois formed the core of his possessions.
 Amboise lay on the eastern frontier of the Angevins holdings.

 Amboise and its castle descended through the family to Fulke Nerra in 987.
 Fulk had to contend with the ambitions of Odo I, Count of Blois who wanted to expand his own territory into Anjou.
-Odo I could call on the support of many followers and instructed Conan, Count of Rennes, Gelduin of Saumr, and Abbot Robert of Saint-Florent de Saumur to harass Fulk's properties.
+Odo I could call on the support of many followers and instructed Conan, Count of Rennes, Gelduin of Saumur, and Abbot Robert of Saint-Florent de Saumur to harass Fulk's properties.
 While Conan was busy on Anjou's western border, Gelduin and Robert attempted to isolate the easternmost castles of Amboise and Loches by raiding the Saumurois and disrupting communications.
 To further threaten Amboise, fortifications were erected at Chaumont and Montsoreau, while Saint-Aignan was garrisoned.

 There is a 12th-century Book of the Construction of the Castle of Amboise and the Deeds of Its Lords.

 Royal residence

 Expanded and improved over time, on 4 September 1434 it was seized by Charles VII of France, after its owner, Louis d'Amboise, Viscount of Thours (1392–1469), was convicted of plotting against Louis XI and condemned to be executed in 1431.
-However, the king pardoned him but took his château at Amboise.
+However, the King pardoned him but took his château at Amboise.
 Once in royal hands, the château became a favourite of French kings, from Louis XI to Francis I. Charles VIII decided to rebuild it extensively, beginning in 1492 at first in the French late Gothic Flamboyant style and then after 1495 employing two Italian mason-builders, Domenico da Cortona and Fra Giocondo, who provided at Amboise some of the first Renaissance decorative motifs seen in French architecture.
 The names of three French builders are preserved in the documents: Colin Biart, Guillaume Senault and Louis Armangeart.